guangchen811/ML-for-e-commerce-Project/README.md

 You can also run the `integration.ipynb` notebook to reproduce the data integration steps.

 I've validated the above steps on a Windows 11 machine with conda 23.1.0 installed to make sure the environment is reproducible.

-## Solution

-### Data Structure

-I would like to describe the data structure of the project as follows:

-- `raw_data`: contains the raw data files downloaded from the link provided in the instruction.
-- `pt_data`: contains the .pt files generated from the raw data files.
-The generation process is described in the `integration.ipynb` notebook.
-- `environment.yml`: contains the conda environment specification.
-- `integration.ipynb`: contains the data integration steps.
-- `train.py`: contains the training script.

 ### Data Integration Highlights